 - Communicate and develop relationships with academic and vocational organizations, pre-apprenticeship programs, signatory contractors, contractor associations, Local Union, trade associations, community organizations, TERO and State & Local agencies.

 - Attend, organize, and prepare required documentation for monthly JATC meetings.
-Responsible for reporting and making program recommendations regarding any needed committee actions.
+Responsible for reporting and making program recommendations regarding any needed committee.

 - Establish and maintain relationships with BOLI/ATD personnel as needed for the good of the training program.
 Attend OSATC regularly to stay abreast of apprenticeship and industry regulations, new and existing program revision or submissions affecting the Oregon Laborers Standards.

-High School Diploma or equivalent.
-10 years journeyman level experience
+MINIMUM REQUIRED QUALIFICATIONS: High School Diploma or equivalent.

 - Excellent organizational and time management skills